ucsblibrary/alexandria/README.md

 After running `bundle install`, you can run tests with `make spec`.

-Documentation can be generated locally by installing `yardoc` with `gem install yardoc` then running `make doc`.
+HTML documentation can be generated locally by installing `yardoc` with `gem install yardoc` then running `make html`.

 # Provisioning